BigJayToDaIzo/bigjaytodaizo.github.io/_authors/bestie_lime.md

 position: Chief Hardware Officer
 ---

-Lime is the big brain of the op.
-He basically white or black lists all ideas before they hit production.
-All Hail Limecast!
+# Lime is the big brain of the op.
+All hail Limecast